apache/couchdb/src/couch_plugins/README.md

     https://github.com/janl/geocouch/compare/couchbase:couchdb1.3.x...couchdb1.3.x-plugins

+* * *

-Please comment and improve heavily.
+I hope you like this :) Please comment and improve heavily!

+Let me know if you have any questions :)

-If you have any criticism, please phrase it in a way that we can use to improve this.
+If you have any criticism, please phrase it in a way that we can use to improve this, thanks!

-Cheers
+Best,
 Jan
+--